 A step-on bin works best when the foot pedal is durable and sturdy.
-For kitchen use we recommend a step-on trash can with a steel foot pedal.
-This is a more expensive option but the trash can will last longer than a bin with a plastic foot pedal which can feel flimsy when using it.
+For kitchen use, we recommend a step-on trash can with a steel foot pedal.
+The steel pedal is a more expensive option, but the trash can will last longer than a bin with a plastic foot pedal, which can feel flimsy when using it.

-Please note that the foot pedal of a step-on waste bins works best when you stand in front of the bin.
-So when you want to operate the pedal bin from the side, the lid won’t open smoothly most of the times.
-Another thing to look at is that some pedal trash cans have lids that are flush with the top of the bin.
-This means you can’t open the lid with your hands.
+Please note that the foot pedal of a step-on waste bin works best when you stand in front of the container.
+So when you want to operate the pedal bin from the side, the lid won’t open most of the time smoothly.
+Another thing to look at is that some pedal trash cans have lids flush with the bin’s top, which means you can’t open the cover with your hands.

 Automatic trash cans with motion sensor

 A sensor trash can is a 100% touchless recycling bin.
 This means that you don’t have to touch the trash can at all, not by foot and not by hand.
 The trash can contains a sensor, when activated, automatically opens the lid.
-You activate the sensor by holding your hand in front of the sensor and a motor in the bin opens up the lid by itself.
-The sensor is designed in a way that it won’t activate the lid when you walk by the trash can.
+You activate the sensor by holding your hand in front of it, and a motor in the bin opens up the lid by itself.
+The sensor is designed to activate the cover when you walk by the trash can.